corrupted-application/essentials/README.md

 ## Usage

 For it to work properly, `essentials.py` must be in the same directory as the script you intend to use it in.
-After you have moved `essentials.py` to your script's directory, import it by writing `import essentials` at the beginning of the script.
+After you have moved `essentials.py` to your script's directory, import it by appending `import essentials` to the beginning of the script.

 If you find that one of the commands does not work for you, check the documentation to see if you are using it correctly.
 **If any bugs occur, feel free to report them in the Issues tab.**